iovka/shex-java/README.md

 # shexTest

-To test the package, the shexTest suite must be in the same directories as shex-java and the OS must use UNIX-style path.
+To test the package, the shexTest suite must be in the same directories as shex-java.

 On validation, the current implementation, using RDF4J, passes 1033 tests, fails 3 tests and skips 41 tests.
 The tests that are skipped are the one with at least one of those traits: